aszwalek1/plant_recognition_web_app/README.md

 If plant status is 'in progress', update plant button available.
 If plant name is found in DBPedia, link to DBPedia and Wikipedia pages are shown and part of the abstract about that plant is displayed.
 Live chat function available for each plant.
+On screens less than 768px, details and live chat are displayed below the image rather than to the side and there is the option to hide the description.

 Update Plant: